Electric-Coin-Company/zcash-docs/source/rtd_pages/sapling_turnstile.rst

 :fa:`arrow-circle-right` Use transparent addresses once for migrating shielded funds

-  - Do not use transparent addresses which have already received funds to it.
+  - Do not use transparent addresses which have already received funds.
   - Discard transparent addresses after migration is completed.
   - Use a unique transparent address for each balance migration.